zdravkov/kendo-docs/aspnet-mvc/asp-net-mvc-3.md

 ## Use a Kendo UI widget

-Finally lets use a Kendo UI widget.
+Finally lets use a Kendo UI widget via its MVC server wrapper initialization.

 1. Open the **Views/Home/Index.cshtml** view (or **Index.aspx** if using **ASPX**).
 2. Add a Kendo UI DatePicker widget.